yorizz/idm_programming_uploads/README.md

 # idm_programming_uploads
+IDM Programming.
-IDM Programming using node and express to handle image uploads
+An MVC approach using node and express to handle image uploads.

+run `npm install` to create the application